- Ou readers complained that Firefox is freezing on Windows 11 and that may be caused by lack of memory.

-- Pick the General tab from the left pane and scroll down on the right untill you reach the Performance section.
+- Pick the General tab from the left pane and scroll down on the right until you reach the Performance section.

 - Uncheck the Use recommended performance settings checkbox, then do the same for the Use hardware acceleration when available feature.

 - Close Firefox, then open it again to see if Firefox is still freezing.

 The hardware acceleration feature is usually a great thing because it’s using your graphics card to take some of the load from the system memory.

 However, depending on its settings, this can only do more harm than good.
 Check any changes in the browser behavior and if things are not better, undo the process.